-Candidates should complete the appropriate application forms which can be downloaded below and submit them and any supporting documents in hard copy to AMINEF via mail (postage) or drop them off in person before the application deadline to the following address:
+Candidates should complete the appropriate application forms and submit them along with all supporting documents in hard copy to AMINEF via mail or drop them off in person by the application deadline to the following address:

 American Indonesian Exchange Foundation (AMINEF)

 Intiland Tower, Lantai 11

 Tel : (021) 579 39 085 – 9086